 If you are interested in joining our team, contact us.

 All of our Service Dogs undergo 18-24 months of training with K9PAD plus team training and followups for the working life of the Service Dog.
 We re-certify our dogs annually.

 In addition to routine veterinary care, we ensure our dogs have more than one exam per year, health checks at training sessions with our Instructors, and we have OFA Hips and Elbows performed.
 Our dogs' health is a priority to us.
-We prefer to wait until 2 years old to spay/neuter our dogs between 18-24 months of age.
+We spay/neuter our dogs between 18-24 months of age.